Jean Taylor Ellis

 at NASA’s Applied Science Program at Stennis Space Center prior to joining the faculty

-at USC in 2009.
-She was a 2014 Fulbright Scholar at LABOMAR – Universidade Federal
+at South Carolina in 2009.
+She was a 2014 Fulbright Scholar at LABOMAR – Universidade

-do Ceara and is a former John A. Knuass Fellowship alumnus.
-She is an Associate Professor.
+Federal do Ceara and is a former John A. Knauss Fellowship alumnus.
+She is an Associate

 Dr. Jean Ellis and her students focus on a variety of wind-induced phenomena at a variety of spatial and temporal scales in the coastal zone.
 WINDlab members have expertise in specialized instrumentation and remote sensing.
 We conduct applied and basic qualitative- and quantitative-based field work and translate this academic research to decision makers.
 Our main lab project focuses on geomorphic impacts of the beach-dune system post hurricane, but students have their individual thesis and dissertation projects.